Sanfiz/SeasonalForecasting-TragsaAEMET/SpanishBasins/README.md

   - Processes seasonal forecast and hindcast data to calculate and visualize precipitation anomalies for Spanish river basins during the extended winter season.

 - **`boxplot_NDJFM.py`**
-  - Generates boxplots specific to Spanish river basins for the November–March (NDJFM) season, highlighting seasonal precipitation trends.
+  - Generates boxplots specific to Spanish river basin districts for the November–March (NDJFM) season, highlighting seasonal precipitation trends.

 - **`subplot_basins.py`**
-  - Creates subplot visualizations for comparing various Spanish river basins based on precipitation and other hydrological indicators.
+  - Creates subplot visualizations to compare the Spanish river basin districts based on precipitation and other hydrological indicators.

 ---

 ### 3. References

-This project is based on:
+This project was developed based on the previous work:

 1. **ECMWF Jupyter Notebook**
    - Learn more: [ECMWF Seasonal Forecast Verification](https://ecmwf-projects.github.io/copernicus-training-c3s/sf-verification.html).